 If you suffer from diabetes, you have a 60 percent higher chance of developing cataracts than those who do not suffer from the disorder.
 Additionally, you are likely to suffer from this disorder at a younger age.
 When you increase your vitamin C intake, you also increase the levels of blood, and antioxidants will help prevent cataracts.
 You can find vitamin C in vegetables and fruits, but those with diabetes typically need to take a supplement for optimum eye health.

 Zinc is found in trace amounts in the body.
 It is essential for everyday functions such as development and growth, reproduction, immune response and basic neurological functions.
 Zinc occurs naturally in foods such as finfish, nuts, legumes, shellfish, dairy and meat.
 If you suffer from a deficiency of the nutrient zinc, it can be directly associated with problems such as clouding and swelling of the corneas, as well as night blindness.

 With a supplement of 25 mg of zinc, twice daily, you can have an improvement of macular function.
 This can also help reduce the chances of macular degeneration.
 This condition is typically characterized by the destruction of all of your vision, which will impair the ability for you to perform simple tasks such as driving and reading.

 This nutrient has an essential role in the cellular structure of your body, including communication signaling, as well as helping to protect your eyes from the development of glaucoma.
 You can find magnesium in vegetables, whole grains, legumes, and nuts.

 If you suffer from diabetes, you may find that you have increased loss of magnesium through your urine.
 This can quickly result in eye disorders, specifically glaucoma, usually characterized by pressure buildup in the eyes, which will decrease the amount of blood that can actually reach your retinas, as well as the optic nerve.
-With a regimen of oral magnesium supplements, it can reduce and prevent the chances of diabetics developing glaucoma.
+A regimen of oral magnesium supplements can reduce and prevent the chances of diabetics developing glaucoma.